 We are blessed to serve Latinx families at CORRAL, to receive the help from our Hispanic volunteers, and to have a Hispanic staff member and board member on our team!
 Tune into our social media over the next four weeks, as we highlight each of them and how their heritage has shaped their lives.

-We just enrolled three Latinx girls in our Join the Herd program, a 12-week group equine-therapy program, specifically focused on building relationship and coping skills through healthy relationships with our rescue horses and with the support of our Mental Health Services Manager.
+We just enrolled three Latinx girls in our Join the Herd program, a 12-week group equine-therapy program, specifically focused on building relationships and coping skills through healthy relationships with our rescue horses and with the support of our Mental Health Services Manager.
 Ideally, our Join the Herd girls matriculate into our Riding Academy program, which is focused on transformational life-change through long-term and intensive healing and educational support.
 Support our Latinx families here!